-Revenue from products and services transferred to customers at a point in time approximated 96% and 95% in the three months ended March 31, 2019 and 2018, respectively.
+Revenue from products and services transferred to customers at a point in time approximated 95% of total revenues in the three and six months ended June 30, 2019 and 2018.
 Revenue recognized at a point in time relates to the majority of our product sales.
 Revenue on these contracts is recognized when obligations under the terms of the contract with our customer are satisfied.
 Generally, this occurs with the transfer of control of the asset, which is in line with shipping terms.

-Revenue from products and services transferred to customers over time approximated 4% and 5% in the three months ended March 31, 2019 and 2018, respectively.
+Revenue from products and services transferred to customers over time approximated 5% of total revenues in the three and six months ended June 30, 2019 and 2018.
 Revenue earned by certain business units within the Water, Energy, Material Processing Technologies ("MPT") and Dispensing reporting units is recognized over time because control transfers continuously to our customers.
 When accounting for over-time contracts, we use an input measure to determine the extent of progress towards completion of the performance obligation.
 For certain business units within the Water, Energy and MPT reporting units, revenue is recognized over time as work is performed based on the relationship between actual costs incurred to date for each contract and the total estimated costs for such contract at completion of the performance obligation (i.e. the cost-to-cost method).
 We believe this measure of progress best depicts the transfer of control to the customer which occurs as we incur costs on our contracts.
 Incurred cost represents work performed, which corresponds with the transfer of control to the customer.
 Contract costs include labor, material and overhead.
 Contract estimates are based on various assumptions to project the outcome of future events.
 These assumptions include labor productivity and availability; the complexity of the work to be performed; the cost and availability of materials; the performance of subcontractors; and the availability and timing of funding from the customer.
 Revenues, including estimated fees or profits, are recorded proportionally as costs are incurred.
 For certain business units within the Energy and Dispensing reporting units, revenue is recognized ratably over the contract term.